 - Old snow (weak layer(s) prone to triggering within the old snowpack)

 If there is no conspicuous avalanche problem (often when a low avalanche danger (level 1) applies), the situation is described with the text "no distinct avalanche problem".

-There is a specific danger description for each danger region marked on the map.
-It describes the conditions in the altitude zones and aspects where the danger level applies.
+There is a specific danger description for each danger region marked on the map, with the danger of dry and wet avalanches being described separately.
+The danger description reflects the conditions in the altitude zones and aspects where the danger level applies.
 Outside these altitude zones and in other aspects it can be assumed that a fundamentally similar, but more favourable, avalanche situation exists.
 In other words, the avalanche prone locations are likely to be found less frequently in these places.
-Among other factors, the danger description can contain information concerning the likelihood of release and the size of the anticipated avalanches, or relating to the snowpack structure.
+Among other factors, the danger description can contain information concerning the likelihood of release and the size of the anticipated avalanches or relating to the snowpack structure.
 If necessary, remarks or recommendations for individual groups of users are also provided.

 This part of the avalanche bulletin is only updated in the evening and is made up of the following parts: